unbit/uwsgi-docs/GlusterFS.rst

 The :doc:`InternalRouting` allows you to rewrite requests to change the requested files.
 Currently the glusterfs plugin only uses the PATH_INFO, so you can change it via the 'setpathinfo' directive

+Caching is supported too.
+Check the tutorial (linked in the homepage) for some cool idea

+Notes:
+^^^^^^

+The plugin automatically enables the mime type engine.

+Support for Last-Modified header is on work